 Capo della Mafia is a mafia themed bluffing game for 3 to 7 players.
 Players are a low level bosses aiming to get promoted by collecting Respect (victory points).
 The first one to accumulate 15 respect wins the game.
 Each round players need to allocate mafia members (cards on hand, each with unique skills) to the new mission flipped, which requires specific skills.
-Each mafia member also has a certain amount of ‘heat’, aka police attention that they add to your crew.
+Each mafia member also has a certain amount of ‘heat’, aka the amount of police attention that they add to your crew.
 Missions states a maximum amount of heat that can be present.

 What makes it interesting

 Another critical iteration was the scoring in the game.
 I tried many different ways.
 A first version made you win or lose respect based on how many players suspected you (you got respect for being falsely suspected).
-This was too swingy and made it hard to guarantee a short enough play time.
+This was too swingy and made it hard to guarantee a consistent play time.
 Imagine how first versions played in which some cards doubled respect losses and gains…

 In the end it seemed most clear and fun to be able to keep respect for doing your own mission simple: get +1 of 0 Respect.
 While suspecting someone should feel as a small risk, but with potential gain: get +2 or lose 1 Respect.
 This makes suspecting very rewarding, unless a players accuses blindly.
-Falsely suspecting others can take away the nearing victory.
+Falsely suspecting others can take away the near victory.

 The quantity of a skill offered was at first higher, and a mission then required quite a lot of total skill (say even 5 of one type).
 This made for more ‘math’ work and more puzzling.
 This was distracting and got in the way of the fun of this game, managing your cards, bluffing and reading players.
 In the end only a minority of the cards offer multiple skills, which make them feel special.